Joanne Bunting

-Joanne Bunting (born 7 June 1974) is a Unionist politician from Northern Ireland representing the Democratic Unionist Party (DUP).
-She has been an MLA for Belfast East since the 2016 election.
+Joanne Bunting (born 7 June 1974) is a Democratic Unionist Party (DUP) politician, who has served as a Junior Minister in the Executive of the 7th Northern Ireland Assembly since 2025.
+She has been a Member of the Northern Ireland Assembly (MLA) for Belfast East since 2016.
+Bunting is the DUP's Spokesperson for Justice and was Chair of the Northern Ireland Assembly Committee for Justice from February 2024 to September 2025.

+Career

 Bunting was educated at Braniel Primary School and Grosvenor High School.
 As an elected representative, she served as a Councillor in Castlereagh for 11 years, from 2000 to 2011, and as Mayor in 2004/05.

 For 18 years she worked at the Northern Ireland Assembly.
-In 2016 Bunting was elected on the first count to the Northern Ireland Assembly to represent the people of East Belfast.
+In 2016, Bunting was elected on the first count to the Northern Ireland Assembly, as one of three DUP MLAs.

+In August 2020, Bunting was charged with four driving offences, including careless driving and leaving the scene of an accident but the charges were dropped in April 2021 when she accepted a Police caution.

-Bunting is a member of the Northern Ireland Policing Board, and serves on the Committee on Standards and Privileges, the Assembly All Party Group on Epilepsy, and the Assembly All Party Group on Tourism.
+Bunting is a member of the Northern Ireland Policing Board, and serves the Assembly All Party Groups on Active Travel, Harm Related to Gambling, Access to Justice, Terminal Illness, Animal Welfare and Carers.